Is Malta safe?

 Pickpocketing in Malta is common, but it’s nowhere near as prevalent as it is in many other European countries.
 Make sure you keep your money and valuables safe when walking through the busy streets of Valletta and travelling on crowded buses.
 Be extra careful when attending crowded events, like festivals and parties.

-Malta boasts some of the most beautiful beaches in Europe, but unfortunately beach theft is very common during the busy summer months.
+Malta is home to several stunning beaches, but unfortunately beach theft is very common during the busy summer months.
 Avoid leaving your stuff unattended when swimming in crowded beaches.

 Road safety in Malta